-In Fig. \ref{fig:ellips} we show the distribution in ellipticity of the simulated images.
-The top panel shows the distribution for $\epsilon_1$, while the middle panel shows the distribution for $\epsilon_2$.
-In the bottom panel we show the different shear values applied to the galaxy images.

-Additionally, in order to study effects such as truncation, miscentering or PSF effects, we also generated simulations with small variations with respect to the original ones corresponding to the GREAT3 CSC branch described above.
-In particular, we generated the following simulated images: \begin{itemize} \item Centered images: we forced all the images to be well centered in the stamps.
-As the \cgfit\ minimizer used gives the possibility to leave specific galaxy model parameters fixed while fitting, we used this feature to fix the center positions of the galaxies to the correct ones in order to study miscentering.
-Comparing these simulations with the previous ones we can measure the effects of miscentering on shear and ellipticity bias. \item Gaussian PSFs: instead of using the original PSFs from GREAT3 CSC, we used a Gaussian isotropic PSF to generate the images.
-This allows us to evaluate the impact of the PSF anisotropies on the bias measurements. \item Pixel size: we generated the same simulations but using a smaller pixel size, in particular with one half of the side of the ones from GREAT3.
-This allows us to analyse the impact of pixel size. \item Noise variance: we generated other simulations where we reduced or increased the variance of the Gaussian noise of the images.
-In particular, we have generated simulations applying a factor of $4$ or a factor of $1/4$ to the noise variance from GREAT3.
+Additionally, in order to study effects such as truncation, miscentring, or PSF effects, we also generated simulations with small variations with respect to the original ones corresponding to the GREAT3 CSC branch described above.
+In particular, we generated the following simulated images.
+On one side, we forced all the images to be well centred in the stamps.
+As the \cgfit\ minimizer used allows for the possibility of leaving specific galaxy model parameters fixed while fitting, we used this feature to fix the centre positions of the galaxies to the correct ones in order to study miscentring.
+Comparing these simulations with the previous ones, we can measure the effects of miscentring on shear and ellipticity bias.
+Secondly, instead of using the original PSFs from GREAT3 CSC, we used a Gaussian isotropic PSF to generate the images.
+This allows us to evaluate the impact of the PSF anisotropies on the bias measurements.
+Finally, we generated other simulations where we reduced or increased the variance of the images' Gaussian noise.
+In particular, we generated simulations applying a factor of $4$ or a factor of $1/4$ to the noise variance from GREAT3.
 We also repeated this for the images with smaller pixels described above in order to see the correlation between pixel size and noise on the effects of ellipticity and shear bias.
 These additional image simulations are used for Sect.~\ref{sec:other_tests}, so the rest of the results are based on the fiducial set of simulations.